ujwala1412/Portfolio/README.md

         <span>Ujwala Sunkanapally</span>
         </h1>
         <!-- Put a small paragraph about yourself -->
-        <p>I'm a graduate in Masters in Health informatics form George Mason University</p>
+        <p>I'm a graduate with a Master's in Health informatics from George Mason University</p>
         <a href="https://github.com/ujwala1412" class="btn btn--red">Get in touch</a>
     </div>
 </div>